 This bra gets bonus points for its soft and stretchy fabric, its breathable light padding, and its everyday comfort.

 Our new favorite sports bra comes with the style of a simple bralette.
 The fabric has a sweat-wicking finish and removable cups–ideal if you're undertaking more active vacations.

 The perfect blend of spandex and cotton, this smooth and stretchy strapless bra contains interior silicone grippers so everything stays put.

-For those who don't love underwire bras, this one's for you.
-The soft cups sculpt and support without the need for an underwire.
-Moreover, the wide band reduces stress on your shoulders and back while creating a smooth foundation under fitted tops.
+For those who love the bandeau style, these soft cups sculpt and support without the need for an underwire.
+Moreover, the wideband stays firm across your body and supports your back while creating a smooth foundation under fitted tops.